perazaf1/perazaf1/README.md

 ### Hi there this is me👋

-- I'm actually a 15 years old young french student who is interested in code and sports.
+- I'm actually a young french student who is interested in code and sports.

 My activities:
 - 🖥 I’m currently learning HTML CSS and JavaScript